BlockchainInstituteChi/weteachblockchain.org/_collections/_faq/decentralized-computing.md

 {% include callouts/imageWithCaption.html
 	image="/EthereumNode_nocaption-01.jpg"
 	title="How do Smart Contracts allow decentralized computing?" bodyText="Ethereum Nodes store code, which can be executed by users who pay for the execution using Ethereum tokens.
-In this way, the network can act autonomously, without a centralized owner.
-That means that when smart contracts manage storage, they can pay the storage provider automatically, and without any middleman."
+In this way, the network can act autonomously, without a centralized owner."
 %}

 <span>Also, see our <a href="/courses/decentralized-storage/" target="_blank" rel="noopener">Decentralized Storage</a> course for more interesting ideas about building distributed computing ecosystems.</span>